BabylonJS/Extensions/ShaderBuilder/ReadMe.md

 1. Do not work directly with text.

-2. can used your custom text anywhere you want.
+2. Can used your custom text anywhere you want.

-3. don't need make shader language structer.
+3. Don't need make shader language structer.

-4. don't need make shader material in framework.
+4. Don't need make shader material in framework.

-5. can have your output shader anytime you want.
+5. Can have your output shader anytime you want.

-6. can make all standard material with this .
+6. Can make all standard material with this .

-7. some useful function let you mix the materials .
+7. Some useful function let you mix the materials .

-8. can make your custom function and use it always .
+8. Can make your custom function and use it always .

-9. work with shader like javascript language.
+9. Work with shader like javascript language.

-10. short and undrastandable structure.
+10. Short and understandable structure.

 Anything in here is a solution for make easy way to solve a problem.